hubleto/developer/book/content/pages/tutorial/add-route-controller-and-view.md

 ## Add controller

-Now we need to aa a controller `Dashboard` which will be activated by the `my-app` URL.
+Now we need to add a controller `Dashboard` which will be activated by the `my-app` URL.

 To add this controller, create `./apps/external/MyCompany/MyApp/Controllers/Dashboard.php` file with the following content: